thedc-004/TalkBit/README.md

 <hr/>
 <br/>
 <h1>TalkBit</h1>
-<p>TalkBit is a lightweight web application inspired by Reddit, designed to let user share their thoughts independently to the world.
-User can post about his/her hobbies, discuss about the current affiars, world affairs or any subject that he/she likes, with photos or videos through creation of channels and posts.</p>
+<p>TalkBit is a lightweight web application inspired by Reddit, designed to let users share their thoughts with the world independently.
+Users can post about their hobbies, discuss current affairs, world events, or any subject they like, along with photos or videos through the creation of channels and posts.</p>
 <br/>
 <hr/>